proofengineering/proofengineering-doc/QUOTES.md

 > I now do my mathematics with a proof assistant.
 I have a lot of wishes in terms of getting this proof assistant to work better, but at least I don't have to go home and worry about having made a mistake in my work.
 I know that if I did something, I did it, and I don't have to come back to it nor do I have to worry about my arguments being too complicated or about how to convince others that my arguments are correct.
 I can just trust the computer.
 There are many people in computer science who are contributing to our program, but most mathematicians still don't believe that it is a good idea.
 And I think that is very wrong.

 Vladimir Voevodsky, "The Origins and Motivations of Univalent Foundations", In IAS Newsletter Summer 2014

+> It's all about economics.
+Given a piece of C code, we can choose to inspect it, to test it by hand, to fuzz it, to subject it to unsound static analysis, and to subject it to sound static analysis.
+Obviously, all of these validation techniques have merit - the question is how many resources to allocate to each of them.
+Larger, more rapidly evolving code bases tend to favor cheaper validation methods whereas smaller, security-critical codes are amenable to formal verification.
+The reach of formal verification techniques is increasing as techniques improve, but also software keeps getting bloatier.

+John Regehr, "Comments on a Formal Verification of PolarSSL"